 Virtual Memory

-The address space needed and seen by programs is usually much larger than the available main memory.
+The memory space needed and seen by a program is usually much larger than the available main memory.

 Only one part of the program fits into main memory; the rest is stored on secondary memory (such as hard disk).